Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-18-sstf-vault-wtireup.md

 Anyways this post is about my approach to the solution and the things learned from the challenge, so let's get into that.

-### What we get as question.
+### What we get as a question.
 A file named `Vault101.0.1-release.apk` and a banner saying `Can you get the password?`

 #### Brief
-The main goal of this challenge is `Security in obsecurity is not enough` and we will get to know this as this application is heavily obfuscated and encrypted.
-But the weakness being once you understand the working and decode the obfuscation the data and the key is hardcoded and is not being obtained by some server or keystore.
+The main goal of this challenge is `Security in obscurity is not enough` and we will get to know this as this application is heavily obfuscated and encrypted.
+But the weakness being once you understand the working and decode the obfuscation the data and the key is hardcoded and are not being obtained by some server or Keystore.

-That being said let's get into analysis.
+That being said let's get into the analysis.
 My approach in this is majorly Static Analysis and we will be using some custom scripts to recreate encryption algorithms.
-So this is gonna be long and detailed, I also wrote a smaller and compat version on Medium for all the people who don't have enough time in life.
+So this is gonna be long and detailed, I also wrote a smaller and compact version on Medium for all the people who don't have enough time in life.
 [READ IT HERE IF YOU ARE ONE OF THEM](https://medium.com/@saketupadhyay/vault-101-samsung-ctf-android-reverse-engineering-challenge-write-up-d5a2b16a9212)

 ### Decompilation and Initial Analysis
 ![](/assets/images/sctf/ldt.jpg)
-We can decompile the application via anything we feel comfortable with, I chose `JADX` as this gives reasonable java code for the android application with usable directory structure.
+We can decompile the application via anything we feel comfortable with, I chose `JADX` as this gives reasonable java code for the android application with the usable directory structure.

-After decompilation the first step is pretty ususal for everone i think and that is _finding the Main.java_ file as this is usually responsible for initial code of the application _(and complication_
+After decompilation, the first step is pretty usual for everyone I think and that is _finding the Main.java_ file as this is usually responsible for initial code of the application _(and complication_

 So after decompilation we got the following structure and it's generally easy to find the `Main.java` at `./source/com/vendorname/.../Main.java` and that works here too as we are greeted with the files below :
 We found ours at `sources/com/sctf2020/vault101/`